openshift-psap/topsail/docs/toolbox.generated/Local_Ci.run.rst

 * List of arguments to give to the test.

+``test_description``

+* A text file to upload along with the artifacts, that can describe what is being tested

 ``init_command``

 * Command to run in the container before running anything else.